hinto-janai/monero-bash/README.md

 **Things to note:**
 * ***Enabling this will occasionally cause connection errors.*** Enabling [ONLY_USER_AGENT] will help but at the cost of a less browser-like HTTP header

+* monero-bash will not proceed if `TOR_BROWSER_MIMIC` is enabled but Tor proxying is not

 * Some HTTP header values are favored more instead of being purely randomly selected, e.g. English is weighted more than other languages